 How to Calculate Volume Step by Step

-Learn the manual process for calculating volume: identify the shape, choose the formula, convert units, substitute values, and label the result.
+Learn the manual process for calculating volume by matching the object to a shape, choosing the right formula, converting units first, substituting values, and labeling the answer in cubic units.

 Published: June 3, 2026